-- 1) Footings placed on the natural clays, sands and gravels or structural fill materials should be designed using an allowable soil bearing pressure of 3,000 psf.
-Footings placed on the natural clays should also be designed for a minimum dead load pressure of at least 900 psf.
-Footings placed on the sands and gravels or structural fill materials placed over the sands and gravels should be designed for a minimum dead load pressure of 500 psf. - 2) Footings or pad sizes should be computed using the above soil pressures and placed on the natural undisturbed clays or sands and gravels found below the existing topsoil and organic materials or on properly compacted structural fill materials placed over the natural sands and gravels. - Any topsoil and organic materials, loose or soft natural soils encountered within the foundation excavations, should be removed and the excavations extended to competent natural soils prior to structural fill or concrete placement.
-Structural fill materials should be uniformly placed in 6 to 8 inch loose lifts and compacted to at least 100 percent of the maximum standard Proctor density, within 2 percent of the optimum moisture content as determined by ASTM D-698.
-Structural fill materials should extend out from the edge of the footings on a 1(horizontal) to 1(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
-Forty-eight (48) inches is recognized by the local building authority. - Based on experience, NWCC estimates total settlement for footings and pads designed and constructed as discussed in this section will be approximately 1 inch.
-Additional bearing capacity values along with the associated settlements are presented in Figure #5. - 7) NWCC recommends the client retain our firm to observe the foundation excavations when they are near completion to identify the bearing soils and confirm the recommendations in this report, as well as test the structural fill materials for compaction.
+- 3) Any topsoil and organic materials, existing fill materials, loose or soft natural soils encountered within the foundation excavations, should be removed and the excavations extended to competent natural soils prior to concrete or structural fill placement.
+Any fill materials placed beneath the footings should be a non-expansive granular soil approved by this office.
+Fill materials placed under the footings should be uniformly placed in 6 to 8 inch loose lifts and compacted to at least 100% of the maximum standard Proctor density and within 2% of the optimum moisture content determined in accordance with ASTM D-698.
+Structural fill materials should extend out from the edge of the footings on a 1(horizontal) to 1(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
+Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) Based on experience, we estimate the total settlement for footings and pads designed and constructed as discussed in this section will be approximately 1 inch.
+Additional bearing capacity values along with the associated settlements are presented in Figure #4. - 7) We strongly recommend the client retain our firm to observe the foundation excavations when they are near completion to identify the bearing soils and confirm the recommendations in this report, as well as test the structure fill materials placed beneath the footings for compaction.